 Ingredients

-- 1 cup packed fresh basil, finely chopped*
+- 1 cup packed fresh basil, finely chopped* see notes

 - 1/2 lemon, freshly squeezed, plus more lemon for serving

-- Kosher salt
+- fine sea salt

 - 1/4 tsp crushed red pepper

-- Freshly ground black pepper
+- freshly ground black pepper

-- 2 lbs Halibut (or any other hearty white fish), de-boned and skinned, cut into 2-inch (5.08-cm) chunks
+- 2 lbs halibut (or any other hearty white fish), de-boned and skinned, cut into 2-inch (5.08-cm) chunks

-- Watermelon, sliced about 1-inch (2.54-cm) thick, desired amount
+- watermelon, sliced about 1-inch (2.54-cm) thick, use desired amount

-- Greens of choice for serving alongside
+- greens of choice for serving alongside

 Instructions